Transforming medical waste treatment across Senegal

 “This is the type of project that we really appreciate here.
 Beyond the initial order of 14 machines what really makes a difference here is the long-term impact that appropriate medical waste treatment can have on a community.
 Ensuring safe destruction of potentially very hazardous waste is often taken for granted but it should not be underestimated it does save lives.
 We are really proud of the way this entire operation was managed and are gearing up again ready for our next big expedition.”
 James Grant

-Medical waste in developing countries has been a recognised problem from the United Nations in the past few years with needle stick injuries commonly exposing staff and members of the public to increased risk of Hepatitis B and C as well as HIV.
-With the risks of open air incineration resulting in the Incomplete destruction of waste and dangerously high dioxin emissions and unsafe disposal of ashes.
+Medical waste in developing countries has been a recognised problem from the United Nations in the past few years with needle stick injuries commonly exposing staff and members of the public to increase risk of Hepatitis B and C as well as HIV.
+With the risks of open-air incineration resulting in the Incomplete destruction of waste and dangerously high dioxin emissions and unsafe disposal of ashes.

 We are already in talks about what the future will bring across West Africa and look forward to working with our team again.